espsrc/pysnacks_1/README.md

-# Pysnacks 1  - Astronomical Data Science with Python
+# PySnacks 1  - Astronomical Data Science with Python

 The PySnacks 1 virtual workshop is the first event of the IAA Severo Ochoa Training Initiative `PySnacks`, which consists on a series of workshops on the use of Python packages for astrophysics and space science.